Melafefonim/demo/README.md

 # Demo
-A little description!
+Small description!
 ## Subheader

-I like Melafefoni
+I like Melafefonim
-and tomatoes to
+and tomatoes too